Skip Navigation

 Fluid Mechanics

-Current topics include advanced combustor design and flow control, and the behavior of chemically reacting species in turbulent flows.
-Numerical and theoretical studies include direct simulation of turbulent flows and turbulent transport at modest Reynolds numbers, stochastic modeling of the turbulent transport of temperature, and spectral closure approximations for chemically reactive flows.
-Current Experimental research facilities include water tunnel and channel, wind tunnels, and a heated jet.
-Instrumentation available includes laser-Doppler and fluorescence systems.
-Reactive flow, turbulence, experimental fluid mechanics, combustion, computational fluid dynamics, statistical mechanics and thermodynamics, efficient energy conversion, convective heat transfer, heat transfer in porous media.
+Current topics in fluid dynamics research range from microfluidic systems for energy conversion and storage, separation processes, and the development of colloidal materials to advanced combustor design, flow control, and the behavior of chemically reacting species in turbulent flows.
+Active computational and theoretical studies range from molecular dynamics simulations of nanoflows to CFD simulations of turbulence and turbulent transport in chemically reactive flows.
+Current experimental research facilities include a water tunnel and channel, wind tunnels, a combustion engine laboratory, microfluidics, and surface science laboratories.
+Available instrumentation includes laser-Doppler velocimetry and fluorescence systems, optical microscopy, and anemometry to support research in experimental fluid mechanics, turbulence, combustion, computational fluid dynamics, energy-efficient conversion, and convective heat transfer, and heat transfer in porous media.

 Heat Transfer and Advanced Energy Systems